 Epidemiological data refers to the US, unless otherwise specified.

-- SOD1: codes for ; mutations are associated with either a very agressive or very slow disease progression
+- Mutations are associated with either a very aggressive or very slow disease progression

-- FUS: Mutations are associated with a young-onset rapidly-progressing ALS.
+- Mutations are associated with a young-onset rapidly-progressing ALS.

 - Classically affects the entire motor neuron system at two or more levels (both upper and lower motor neuron degeneration).